 But is hiring a local-based consultant/agency a good idea?

-In this post I am going to spell out the pros and cons, in my experience and opinion, of hiring a local marketing provider to help you with your business.
+In this post I am going to spell out the pros and cons, in my experience and opinion, of hiring a marketing provider who is close to you geographically to help you with your business.

 There are absolutely reasons to do it, but there are equally as many situations where it doesn’t matter or could even be a bad decision.